How to Properly Clean an Apartment Before the Big Move

 9. Sponges: Versatile scrubbing and wiping tools.

-10. Scrubbing brush: To scrub hard floors or surfaces (like toilet area and shower soap scum)
+10. Scrubbing brush: To scrub hard floors or surfaces (like toilet corners and shower soap scum)

 11. Dust wand: Reaches and removes dust and cobwebs from high, hard-to-reach places.